-10. Electrical Schematics & Wiring Harnesses
+7. Electrical Schematics

-This owner's manual contains electrical schematics and wiring harness illustrations for your boat (See pages 6.10 thru 6.15).
-These electrical schematics were generated by electrical CAD designers at the engineering division for technical reference and service technicians.
+The following electrical schematics were generated by electrical CAD designers at the engineering division for technical reference and service technicians.
 Sea Ray[®] does not recommend that you attempt to work on the boat's electrical system yourself.
-Instead, we recommend that you take your boat to your authorized Sea Ray[®] dealer for service.
+Instead we recommend that you take your boat to your authorized Sea Ray[®] dealer for service.
 Sea Ray[®] reserves the right to change or update the electrical system on any model at any time without notice to the consumer and is NOT obligated to make any updates to units built prior to changes.